 The Intellectual Property Court (IP Court) is a specialised state court, with jurisdiction at a national level, and is competent to handle all actions concerning industrial property in all forms as provided in law, as well as unfair competition acts and infringement of trade secrets in industrial property matters.
 Its jurisdiction to try claims based solely on trade secrets is still under discussion due to this dubious legal provision (in which case, the general civil courts would be competent).
+The three judges that currently compose the Intellectual Property Court took seat from September 2022 to February 2023.

 Non-civil claims (labour, criminal, etc) shall be tried before the relevant competent courts.